 You have a sacred trust.
 The Lord of the Church wishes to disciple the nations, and leaders are needed.
 You have the awesome potential of helping to equip many who could foster church planting movements and to facilitate others in ministries of church multiplication.

 Further help

-Do not hesitate to contact us if we can be of further assistance to you in spreading the vision of saturation church planting or practically equipping church planters.
+For further assistance in spreading the vision of saturation church planting or practically equipping church planters, contact chineseomega@alliancescp.org